 Kyoto may no longer be the capital of Japan, but it’s staged a comeback and is now considered Japan's capital of culture.
 Take that Tokyo!
 Join this Kyoto tour to learn about zen gardens, Geisha and all things Kyoto.

-* Walk through corridors of bright-red torii gates
+* Walk through corridors of the city's iconic bright red torii gates

-* Take a tour of Gion, Discover the culture of Japan’s Geisha district.
+* Explore Gion, and discover the culture of Japan’s Geisha district

 What's included in this trip